Free interactive D&D 5e SRD stat block

 How to run Rat

 A single rat is not a fight.
 It is a prop, a sound effect, a way to make a basement feel inhabited.
-Use it as ambient texture in a sewer scene, as a familiar's distant cousin scuttling across a kitchen floor, or as the first warning sign that a corpse around the next corner has been there a while.
-The stat block exists so you can resolve the rare moment a player insists on rolling against one.
+CR 0, 1 HP, AC 10.
+Bite at +2 doing 1 piercing damage.
+Agile means it doesn't provoke opportunity attacks when moving away.
+Use it as ambient texture in a sewer scene, as a familiar's distant cousin scuttling across a kitchen floor, or as the first warning that a corpse nearby has been there a while.

 If you do need it in initiative, the numbers are merciful.
-AC 10, 1 HP, no listed actions.
-Treat any unarmed swat or kick as a successful kill on hit; the rat dies to a dropped book.
-Walk speed 20, climb speed 20, Darkvision 30, and Passive Perception 12 (Perception +2) mean it's good at getting away.
-If a wizard's Mage Hand harasses it or a rogue tries to grab it for an ingredient, give it Dex save +0 and let the dice decide.
+Treat any unarmed swat or kick as a successful kill on a hit.
+Walk 20, climb 20, Darkvision 30, and Passive Perception 12 mean it's good at getting away.
 The interesting friction is whether the party catches one alive, not whether they win the fight.

-Where rats become a real threat is in numbers, and that's a swarm of rats, a different stat block.
-If the party stomps loudly through a plague district with food in their packs, the GM-side decision is whether the noise summons one rat (atmosphere) or twelve (initiative roll for a swarm).
+Where rats become a real threat is in numbers.
+A swarm is a different stat block.
+If the party stomps loudly through a plague district with food in their packs, the decision is whether the noise summons one rat (atmosphere) or twelve (initiative).
 Telegraph the difference.
 A dozen rats in the rafters watching silently is a horror beat.
-A dozen rats screaming and pouring down a stairwell is a combat encounter, and you should swap the stat block accordingly.
+A dozen rats screaming down a stairwell is a combat encounter.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.